 - 2 FreeStyle Libre sensors (30-day supply)

-- Full Levels app access
+- Full Levels app + metabolic scoring

-- Food logging and meal analysis
+- Meal logging and food response analysis

-- Wearables integration
+- Oura, Whoop, Garmin integration

 - Save $396 vs monthly billing